T Y P E O N E C A R E S

 S E N D A K I D T O T 1 D C A M P S C H O L A R S H I P C A M P A I G N

 A campaign dedicated to building a community to assist those affected by type 1 diabetes (T1D) with support, education and endowment, so they can live a powerful life beyond the diagnosis.
 Through our donation and fundraising platforms, Type One has partnered with the Barton Center for Diabetes Education, Inc., one of the largest, independent camping and educational programs in the country dedicated to children who live with diabetes and the people who care for them.
-Type One will be providing a full scholarship for local children with T1D to attend a week of residential camp this summer 2018.
+Type One will be providing scholarships for local children with T1D to attend a week of residential camp this summer 2019.

 T H E B A R T O N C E N T E R